yvesdebeer/alexa-watson/README.md

 ### 3. Create a Node-Red development environment

 * On the IBM Cloud Dashboard, click `Catalog` on the top bar and search for 'Node-RED'.
+* Type 'Node-RED' in the search field.
-* Select the `Node-RED Starter` tile
+* Select the `Node-RED App` tile
+* Select the `Create` tab
 * Give the 'App name' a unique name e.g. '\<your initials\>-nodered' and click `Create`

 The deployment takes a couple of minutes to complete, so be patient...
-Once the deployment is successfully completed, go to the Node-Red URL by clicking on the `Visit App URL`.
+Once the deployment is successfully completed, go to the Node-Red URL by clicking on the `Visit App URL` of your Node-Red Cloud Foundry App.

 Next, complete the Node-RED initial set-up wizard.
 Click `Next` on the first screen and choose a userid and password on the second one to secure your Node-RED environment.
 Click `Next` and `Next` again to go to the final overview page of the wizard.
 Click `Finish`to complete it.